subha-v/phantom/README.md

-# Phantom - Arduino Haptic Feedback with Chat Interface
+# Phantom - EEG-Controlled Prosthetic with Haptic Feedback & AI Assistant

-A system that integrates Arduino-based haptic feedback with a web chat interface, allowing users to trigger physical haptic responses through chat commands.
+A comprehensive system that integrates EEG signal processing, Arduino-based haptic feedback, proximity sensing, and an AI-powered chat interface with voice capabilities for prosthetic control and user assistance.

 ## 🚀 Quick Start - Running the Haptic Feedback System